LSAT Preparation Series

 By completion, you will be prepared to perform well on all three LSAT exam areas: reading comprehension, logical reasoning, and analytical reasoning.

 Series bundles are not eligible for partial drops or refunds.
 Transfers to other open sessions of the same course are available.
 Please refer to your school for additional details regarding drops, transfers, and refunds on Series bundles.

 How the course is taught

 - General Techniques for Preparing for the Test

 - Analytical Reasoning - Question Types

-- Group Membership, Temporal Order Questions, and Diagrams
+- Group Membership and Temporal Order Questions and Diagrams

 - Spatial Order Problems and Diagrams

 - Practice Tests